k0r37k1/lightbox-gallery/README.md

-# Lightbox Gallery by Alex Korezki
+# Lightbox Gallery Frontrendsetters - k0r37k1

-This Lightbox Gallery Script is powered by GPT-4 and built on Bootstrap 5.3, CSS3, HTML5, modern JS, GSAP 3 and uses the Masonry.js/ImageLoaded.js by David DeSandro,
+This Lightbox Gallery Script is made only by OpenAI's GPT-4 as a Low Code Project and uses Bootstrap 5, CSS3, HTML5, Vanilla JS, GSAP 3 and the Masonry.js/ImageLoaded.js by David DeSandro.

+This script is under the MIT License so feel free to modify, share or distribute the code.

 ## Features